Jurij Toplak

 Jurij Toplak (born 1977) is a constitutional scholar, university administrator, election law, and human rights expert.
-He is a recurring visiting professor at the Fordham University School of Law in New York.
-From 2016 to 2022 he served as the provost of the Alma Mater Europaea university.
+He is professor at University of Maribor and the head of the Cultural Formations research group at the Alma Mater Europaea University, and recurring visiting professor at the Fordham University School of Law in New York.
+Since 2016, he has served as the provost and vice-president of the Alma Mater Europaea university.
 The Washington Post, The Guardian, The Wall Street Journal, Financial Times, The New York Times, and The Boston Globe published his legal comments.
-He serves as the co-chair of the International Association of Constitutional Law (IACL) Freedom of Expression research group.
-Toplak is a member of the European Academy of Sciences and Arts.
+Toplak is a member of the European Academy of Sciences and Arts and serves as the co-chair of the International Association of Constitutional Law (IACL) Freedom of Expression research group.

 Education

 Toplak received an LL.M. degree at Central European University in Budapest under the mentorship of Michel Rosenfeld and Andras Sajó.
 He served as a Fulbright Scholar at the UCLA Law School in 2003–2004, and his doctoral dissertation supervisor was Daniel H. Lowenstein.

 Professional career

 He was a member of the National Election Commission of Slovenia from 2000 until 2012.
 Since 2006, he has been a board member, and he is a vice-chair of International Political Science Association Political Finance and Political Corruption Research Committee.
 At the age of 23 he published his first book on redistricting, for which Slovenian Lawyers’ Association awarded him with a “Young Lawyer of the Year” award.
 In 2006 he published (together with Klemen Jaklic, then a lecturer at Harvard), the first translation of United States Constitution into Slovene.
 Together with Daniel Smilov, he co-edited a book Political Finance and Political Corruption in Eastern Europe (Ashgate, 2008).
 In 2011, he led a research on disability discrimination, which evaluated responsiveness of over 200 municipalities to freedom of information requests submitted by blind persons.
 He classified preferential voting electoral systems.
 Pippa Norris and Bernard Grofman are among those who referred to his works, and he is among the top ten most cited Slovenian legal scholars.
 He was a member of the Ombudsman's Human Rights Council and of the government's Commission for Equal Chances in Science.

 As a consultant to governments or international organisations OSCE, European Union, Council of Europe, Greco, and UNDP he worked in Uganda, Canada, United States, France, Finland, Latvia, Monaco, Serbia, Montenegro, Malta, Ukraine, Romania and elsewhere.

 In 2022, with David Schultz, Toplak co-edited the Routledge Handbook of Election Law.
 He is considered "one of the world's leading election law experts."